University of Texas at Tyler Scholarships (2025–2026)

 Do I need a separate application?

-The Presidential Rose Scholar typically requires additional steps (application and/or interview).
-The Patriot Scholarship is competitive but usually awarded through the admission review (no extra portal).
+The Presidential Rose Scholar requires its own application and interview.
+The Patriot Scholarship is competitive and awarded via the admission review.

 Are there important deadlines?